-From Nov 2010 to Jan 2021, Coons missed 81 of 3,016 roll call votes, which is 2.7%.
-This is worse than the median of 1.6% among the lifetime records of senators currently serving.
+From Nov 2010 to Jun 2021, Coons missed 81 of 3,255 roll call votes, which is 2.5%.
+This is on par with the median of 1.6% among the lifetime records of senators currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: